Skip to main content

 As updated in my previous post, I have finally bought my own place solo.
 For the past few months I have been busy coordinating with various contractors and vendors for my house renovation.
 As I am still on flexi work schedule, I decided to be my own ID.
 With only a simple renovation in mind, I set my reno budget as 20k (aircon & fixtures inclusive).

 The renovation process and acting as my own ID were not as easy as I thought.
-It took me about a month to gather and compare quotations from different contractors.
+It took me about a month to gather and compare quotations from different contractors and another few weeks to finalize all the things that I need my chosen contractor to do.
 I eventually settled for a main contractor who specializes in carpentry work but also provides painting, tiling and electrical services.
 I have grossly underestimated the amount of defects that need fixing for this resale flat.
 Fortunately, the floor tiles and some of the existing built-ins are still in good condition so I kept them, otherwise I would have burst my budget.

 The first issue with being own ID was that all the fixtures I have got to source and purchase them by myself.
 Thanks to the wonder of online shopping, I got almost everything online (from sanitary wares to racks & accessories) based on reviews.
-The only thing that I went down to see and purchase physically was an Ikea mirror.
+Unlike my parents' time when they had to compare and shop store-to-store.
+The only item that I purchased physically was an Ikea bathroom mirror which I urgently needed and couldn't wait for delivery.
 The second issue with being own ID was the designing of carpentry built-ins.
 I have to painstakingly use Paint to draw illustrations of what I wanted and send them to the carpenter.
 It was frustrating that even with all the details marked out, he still could get my design wrongly when he showed me his draft.
-There's just so much details to handle - from laminate colour to things like where to drill the holes, the exact height and width of the drawers and how the table edge should be like.
-Thankfully everything turned out to be nearly how I imagined them.
+There's just so much details to handle - from laminate colours to things like where to drill the holes, the exact height and width of the drawers and how the table edge should be like.
+Thankfully everything turned out to be almost how I imagined.
 The only regret I have had with the built-ins was the useless fluted panels, which are not so aesthetically pleasing and worthy of the money paid.

-I have missed out UOB One Credit card in the comparison here because I didn't apply for it.
-If one is able to hit the minimum spending of $500 every month for a quarterly period, then it can be worthwhile too for Shopee purchases.
-If I can hit another $500 of monthly spending + Shopee purchases, the next best card to use would be UOB One Debit card which gives a 3% rebate cap at $20 per month, without needing to hit 3 consecutive months of minimum spending.
+I just realized that I have missed out on the UOB One Credit card because I didn't apply for it.
+If one is able to hit the minimum spending of $500 every month for a quarterly period, then it is worthwhile too for Shopee purchases (up to 8.33% cashback).
+If I can hit another $500 of monthly spending + Shopee purchases, the next best card to use would be my UOB One Debit card which gives a 3% rebate cap at $20 per month, without the requirement to hit 3 consecutive months of minimum spending.

 A thousand mile journey starts from a single step.
-It's relieving that I have achieved my housing and reno milestone!
+It's a relief that I have achieved my property and moving milestone!

 Thanks for reading!